bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 <br/>
 <br/>

-# What is a delightful UX?
+# What is delightful user experiences?

 Let's get an idea of the concept by looking at some examples.